What is RNA interference (RNAi)?

 Integration with other Technologies

-The future of RNA interference is also expected to involve integration with other technologies, such as CRISPR-Cas9, to create more precise and efficient gene editing tools.
+The combination of RNAi and CRISPR-Cas9 technologies has the potential to revolutionize the field of gene editing tools.
 The combination of RNAi and CRISPR-Cas9 technologies has the potential to revolutionize the field of gene therapy and enable the development of personalized medicine.

 See how Danaher Life Sciences can help